Linear Weighted Moving Average LWMA: Settings and Signals

 Best Linear Weighted Moving Average Settings

-Market-Specific Tweaks That Matter
+Market-Specific Tweaks

-Different markets have different personalities, so your settings should adapt:
+Different markets have different personalities:

-- Forex: Bump up the period slightly during major news events - the volatility can create false signals
+- Forex: Bump up the period slightly during major news events - volatility can create false signals

 - Stocks: Standard settings are usually fine, but consider longer periods during earnings seasons